Bodenheim: Municipal council

 Current political issues facing the Municipality of Bodenheim are the building of a road on the outskirts to relieve the historic community core of through traffic, the rising cost of building a community centre, the creation of a new sport facility outside the built-up core and the strained budget situation.

 Mayor

 Since 2009, the mayor has been Thomas Becker-Theilig (SPD).
+He has been succeeded by Jens Mutzke (SPD) in 2024.

 Coat of arms

 The municipality's arms might be described thus: Azure on a base sable an ass repassant argent, his head over a manger Or, to sinister thereof a vase with double handles of the same issuant from which a palm frond embowed to dexter vert.

 According to legend, the Provost of Saint Alban's Abbey in Mainz, to which Bodenheim then belonged, demanded of the Emperor minting rights.
 The Emperor, though, mocked him, saying “He wants to mint coins, does he?
 An old ass shall he mint!” (in German: “Münzen will Er prägen?
 Einen alten Esel soll Er münzen!”).
 With great irony, however, the ass was later chosen as a charge for the coat of arms.